rd-alliance-ddri/research-data-switchboard/README.md

 After data has been loaded, there are missing connections between Dryad, ARC and NHMRC data. web_researcher_connector application is used to crerate them.

-To compile and run this appycation, please execute (from a v1 folder)
+To compile and run this appycation, please execute (from a v1 folder):

 	$ cd src/Connectors/web_researcher_connector
 	$ mvn package